28 Things to Know Before Moving to Chicago, IL in 2025

 moving-to-chicago-l-train

-6. Chicago Is Called "The Windy City"
+6. Why Is Chicago Called "The Windy City"?

 Chicago lives up to its nickname of "The Windy City," although the city has evolved over time.
 It’s believed the name was used initially to depict locals as people who liked to brag a lot.
 However, Chicago's proximity along the shores of Lake Michigan makes it breezy during summers.
 Wind can get fierce during inclement weather, and winters are cold.